syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/adding-custom-item-to-toolbar.md

 # Adding custom item to toolbar in ##Platform_Name## File manager control

-The toolbar items can be customized using the [toolbarItems](../../api/file-manager/#toolbarItems) API.

-The following example shows adding a custom item in the toolbar.
+You can change the items in the toolbar using the [toolbarItems](../../api/file-manager/#toolbarItems) API.
+To show both the default and customized items, you need to assign a name to them.
+You can also modify the default items by changing properties like **tooltipText, iconCss, Text, suffixIcon** and more.

-Here we render checkbox as custom toolbar item using the template property.
+For instance, here's an example of how to add a custom checkbox to the toolbar using the **template** property.

 {% if page.publishingplatform == "typescript" %}